 Some experts suggest using collagenase injections to treat the problem, however, it may not be the best option since the cost of collagenase injections is pretty high.
 They can cost up to $1,400 in the US and do not always prove effective.
 This is a lot more expensive when compared to alternative treatments which is why a Collagenase Injection should be viewed as a last resort for treating the symptoms of Dupuytren's Contracture.

 Dupuytren's contracture affects the hand and usually takes years to develop.
 It affects a layer of tissue found under your palm.

 Some patients may develop a similar condition in the foot that is often referred to asDupuytren's contracture footsyndrome but that's not the proper medical term for the disease.
 The condition that affects the foot is known as Plantar Fibromatosis.

 Whileoversized fingers are a major sign of Dupuytren's contracture, it is not the only symptom.

 The signs and symptoms largely depend on how much the condition has worsened.

 In the beginning, most people only notice one or more lumps under the skin.
 These lumps are tender and soft in the beginning.

 They eventually begin to form tough bands under the palm that makes it difficult to perform day-to-day tasks and you end up with fingers that start to bend in towards the palm.

 While there are reports that suggest there to be a link between the disease’s and the immune system, no reports have called the condition an autoimmune disease as all data hints to it being a hereditary condition.

 These were some of the most commonly asked questions about Dupuytren's contracture.
-Get in touch with us today to know more about how our product can help you overcome this painful condition or go through our blogs to know more.
+Get in touch with us today to know more about how our product can help you overcome this painful condition or continue to read through our blogs to learn more.